 How This DP Filmed a Low-Budget Feature in 7 Days

-Cinematographer Evan Weidenkeller breaks down how he shot a $40K feature film, Brandon's House, in seven days.
+Cinematographer Evan Weidenkeller breaks down how he shot a $40K feature film, This Is Why You Listen, in seven days.

 This post was written by Evan Weidenkeller.